 Erectile dysfunction.
 We’ve all heard of it.
-And Pfizer’s advertising campaign when it introduced its blockbuster ED drug Viagra (sildenafil) made it a household phrase.
+And Pfizer’s advertising campaign when it introduced its blockbuster erectile dysfunction drug Viagra (sildenafil) made it a household phrase.
 Up to 30 million men in the US have trouble getting or maintaining an erection sufficient for sexual intercourse, according to recent estimates.
 It can affect men of all races and ages, though rates are moderately higher among men aged 70 and older, compared to men in younger age groups.

-4. Sedatives and anxiolytics
+Sedatives and Anxiolytics

 While each of these medications alone can affect erectile function, “the greater the number of medications a patient is taking, the greater the impact on sexual function,” says Trost.
-“In addition to eliminating as many of these as possible, changing to an alternative where possible, and optimizing health through lifestyle choices, we can typically treat the ED directly through other therapies.”
+“In addition to eliminating as many of these as possible, changing to an alternative where possible, and optimizing health through lifestyle choices, we can typically treat the erectile dysfunction directly through other therapies.”

 While you shouldn’t stop taking prescribed medications without consulting your healthcare provider, you can have a discussion about whether a particular drug is necessary in the first place, suggests Mills.
 “For blood pressure medications and antidepressants, there are alternatives that most physicians know to prescribe if a man is having erectile dysfunction,” he says.